KKUPC/CliNaP-M_April2022/4_data_preprocessing/4_data_preprocessing_README.md

 This first step is only meant to read your mzXML file and generate an object usable by XCMS

+MSnbase readMSData tool, prior to XCMS tool is able to read files with open format as mzXML, mzMl, mzData and netCDF, which are independent of the constructors’ formats.
+The XCMS tool package itself is composed of R functions able to extract, filter, align and fill gap, with the possibility to annotate isotopes, adducts and fragments using the R package CAMERA (Carsten Kuhl 2017).
+This set of functions gives modularity, and thus is particularly well adapted to define workflows, one of the key points of Galaxy.

 - Type in the tool search box readMSData
 - Select XCMS: MSnbase readMSData
 - Select mzXML collection